USA Customs Clearance Logo White

 Documents Required to Import Exotic Hardwood Flooring

-If you’re looking to import some exotic hardwood floors into the USA for commercial sale, there are a few things you’re going to need to know first.
+If you’re looking to import exotic hardwood floors into the USA for commercial sale, there are a few documents you’re going to need.
+Having the right paperwork will ensure you comply with all the applicable wood importing regulations

 APHIS

 Prior to shipment, you will need to submit a Bill of Lading (BOL) to the customs agent at the intended port of entry.
-A Bill of Lading is a sort of receipt of the items being shipping, including the number, quality, and condition of the items.
+A Bill of Lading serves as a receipt for the items you’re importing, including the number, quality, and condition of the items.

 Lacey Act Declarations Form

 The Lacey Act was amended in 2008, in an effort to prevent the trafficking of illegally acquired wildlife, plants, and plant products.
-Exotic wood is especially notorious for being sourced unethically or illegally.
-In order to comply with these guidelines, you must file an import declaration on your shipment upon arrival at the U.S. port of entry.
-You can do this one of two ways: with a paper form, or an online form.
+Exotic woods are especially notorious for being sourced unethically or illegally.

 CITES